-Initial Approval Received from the MI Board of Nursing: January 10, 2003 Program Accreditation Received from the Commission on Collegiate Nursing Education (CCNE): April 21, 2007; Renewed October 10, 2011; Next renewal date is October, 2021.
+Program Accreditation Received from the Commission on Collegiate Nursing Education (CCNE): April 21, 2007; Renewed October 10, 2011, October 08, 2021; Next Renewal June 2032.

-WELCOME TO THE BSN PROGRAM AT FINLANDIA UNIVERSITY!
+WELCOME TO THE RN-BSN PROGRAM AT FINLANDIA UNIVERSITY!

-The nursing faculty at Finlandia University welcomes you to the BSN nursing program!
-As you embark on your journey through the final three years of the Nursing Major you will find there are busy and exciting years ahead.
-Your desire to pursue a career in professional nursing practice will provide you with the motivation supportive of your academic success.
-The faculty would like to take this opportunity to assure you that we are here to help you with your studies in every way that we can.
+The nursing faculty at Finlandia University welcomes you to the RN-BSN degree program for nursing!
+As you embark on your new academic endeavors you will find there are busy and exciting times ahead.
+Your desire to pursue your bachelor's degree in nursing will provide you with the motivation for your academic success.
+The faculty would like to take this opportunity to assure you that we are here to help you in every way that we can.

-As you progress in your classes, you will learn much about the exciting world of nursing.
-The art and science of nursing is grounded in the biological, social, and nursing sciences.
+As you progress in your classes, you will expand your understanding and knowledge of the exciting world and profession of nursing.
 As a professional nurse you will be expected to provide compassionate holistic care to clients across the age continuum within a myriad of health care settings.
-The nursing curriculum at Finlandia University has been designed to help you develop the critical thinking skills, professional and personal attributes, and leadership abilities required for safe, effective, and caring practice.
-Your educational experiences will increase in scope and complexity as you advance through the program culminating with the Nursing Capstone course during which you will demonstrate your mastery of the 6 core competencies guiding the curriculum.
+As health care continues to evolve, your BSN degree will open many new doors and opportunities.
+The nursing curriculum at Finlandia University has been designed to help you develop the critical thinking skills, professional and personal attributes, and leadership abilities required for safe, effective, and caring practice in the ever-changing health care environment.

 This handbook was prepared by the nursing faculty as a supplement to the University publications to inform you of the policies and guidelines established specifically for the BSN Program.
-Throughout your educational experience at Finlandia University, you will be held responsible for following the policies and procedures outlined within all University and program documents, including but not limited to, course syllabi, the BSN Student Handbook, University Catalog, and the Finlandia University Student Handbook.
-Therefore, please set aside the appropriate amount of time you will need to review these important documents.
+Throughout your educational experience at Finlandia University, you will be held responsible for following the policies and procedures outlined within all University and program documents, including but not limited to, course syllabi, the RN-BSN Student Handbook, University Catalog, and the Finlandia University Student Handbook.
+Therefore, please set aside the necessary time to review these important documents.
 Once you have thoroughly reviewed and understand the content within these documents, we ask that you complete the Student Handbook Verification Form located in the back of this handbook.
 This form must be submitted to the nursing department office no later than the end of the first week of classes during your first semester here in the Nursing Major.

-As a whole, we wish you success in your academic endeavors.
-To help ensure your success, please take a moment to schedule a brief meeting with your academic advisor in order to set goals for a productive academic experience.
-Taking an active role in your nursing education is the key to your academic success.
+We wish you success in your academic endeavors.
+To help ensure your success, please take a moment to schedule a brief meeting with your academic advisor to set goals for a productive academic experience.
+Active participation in your nursing education is the key to academic success.

-Should you have any questions regarding the information noted in any of the university documents, please contact your advisor or any nursing faculty member.
+Should you have any questions regarding the information contained in any of the university documents, please contact your advisor or any nursing faculty member.